 The PhD in Public Health Sciences

-trains the future researchers in public health and population sciences.
-Successful candidates will have excellent communication and analytic skills.
+trains future researchers in public health and population sciences.
+Successful candidates will have excellent communication and analytical skills.

 Applied Biostatistics Certificate Applicants: (Fall Admissions Only)